DOT numbers: Intrastate commercial vehicles

-If you operate any of the following types of commercial motor vehicle within Washington State, the law now requires you to get an intrastate DOT number and display it on the vehicle.
-The number will be used to track the owner and the vehicle’s safety fitness rating.
+If you operate any of the following commercial vehicles within Washington State, you must get a USDOT number and display it on the vehicle:

-• Commercial motor vehicles with a Gross Vehicle Weight Rating (GVWR) of 26,001 pounds or more.
+• Commercial motor vehicles (CMVs) with Gross Vehicle Weight Rating (GVWR) of 16,001 pounds or more.

-• Combinations of commercial motor vehicles including a towed unit with a GVWR of more than 10,000 pounds and having a total GVWR of 26,001 pounds or more.
+• Combinations of CMVs including a towed unit with a GVWR of 10,000 pounds or more and having a total GVWR of 16,001 pounds or more.

-• Commercial motor vehicles of any size used in the transportation of placarded hazardous materials.
+• CMVs of any size used in the transportation of placarded hazardous materials.

-• Commercial motor vehicles designed to transport 16 or more passengers, including the driver.
+• CMVs designed to transport 16 or more passengers including the driver.

 • Private school buses of any weight or size.